sohit-agarwal/Wexflow/README.md

 To host Wexflow Web Manager in a website, simply proceed as follows:

-1. Reference wexflow.min.css and wexflow.min.js
+1. Reference wexflow.min.css and wexflow.min.js: These files are located in C:\Program Files\Wexfow\Web Manager\
 2. Create an instance of Wexflow.

 The HTML source code should look like as follows: